 - Objective 1.1: Set up the structure of the collaboration network, with an adequate reflection at the Project Management level.
 As indicators of the progress achieved, a full description of the management structure will be put in place, including composition, meetings, actions on issues and results taken along each reporting period.
 (WP0) - Objective 1.2: Organization of a community-wide critical assessment of NMR computational approaches.
 To carry out this assessment activity, experts in the field of computational procedures applied to bio-NMR will be brought together to test innovative and/or optimised approaches on defined NMR computational problems.
 These events will constitute a means to compare and assess the various methods.
 In this way, we will be able to identify software tools and protocols to be included in service and joint research activities within the present project.
 In addition, the assessment efforts will serve also the ultimate goal to keep the e-NMR platform always updated in terms of the latest developments and of state-of-the-art procedures.
 Such developments will be readily made available to users.
 The number and periodicity of events will be used as an indicator of the state of advancement of this objective.
 (WP1) - Objective 1.3: study, design and adoption of policies accepted by all the partners, regarding the shared use of e-NMR.
 This objective will be tackled in close contact with the scientists and management of other large international e-science projects, and in particular with EGEE.
 The policies will be discussed and presented at relevant international forums, and discussed with national level authorities.
 Progress indicators include the participation in policy forums (including OGF, European Grid Conference, ICT and RI Concertation Meetings and especially eIRG), adoption of policies by the partnership and reflection at national and international level.
 In addition, we will seek coordination with other initiatives and networks relevant to the computational aspects of bio-NMR, such as CCPN and CCPN-Grid, EC-funded STREP projects, US structural genomics consortia making use of NMR and other relevant activities world-wide.
 (WP1) - Objective 1.4: establish adequate support and dissemination mechanisms for the e-NMR infrastructure, provide training and promote the dissemination of good computational practices in bio-NMR.
 A Collaborative Forum will be established to support tight collaboration, including control and evaluation for this activity.
 The reference of collaborative actions (from mailing lists, portal repositories, videoconferencing, on-line demos and tutorials, to meetings and workshops), their adequacy, the participation by the community and, possibly, evaluation reports will be used to measure the status of this objective.
 Training courses for existing and potential users will be organized also to enhance the dissemination of best practices within the e-NMR user community, possibly in conjunction with EU-NMR user meetings or NMR-Life workshops.
+Software departments of the manufacturer of NMR machines will be consulted to contribute to the e-NMR platform in a mutual way.
+Thus, the long-term sustainability of e-NMR grid infrastructure in Europe will be secured as well as the NMR community the potential customers for both is addressed more rapidly.
 (WP1)